AOS

 A different approach towards resource optimization

-When you look at existing scheduling / optimization platforms (VMware DRS, Microsoft PRO) they are all focused on balancing workloads / VMs evenly across cluster resources.
+Conventional cluster schedulers were generally focused on the principle of evenly spreading workloads across available resourecs to achieve balance.
 NOTE: how aggressively it tries to eliminate skew is determined by the balancing configuration (e.g. manual -> none, conservative -> some, aggressive -> more).

 For example, say we had 3 hosts in a cluster, each of which is utilized 50%, 5%, 5% respectively.
 Typical solutions would try to re-balance workloads to get each hosts utilization ~20%.
 But why?

-The AOS Dynamic Scheduler does just this, it will only invoke workload movement if there is expected contention for resources, not because of skew.
+The AOS Dynamic Scheduler focuses more on alleviating hot spots.
+It will only invoke workload movement if there is expected contention for resources, not because of skew.
 NOTE: DSF works in a different way and works to ensure uniform distribution of data throughout the cluster to eliminate hot spots and speed up rebuilds.
 To learn more of DSF, check out the 'disk balancing' section.

 At power-on ADS will balance VM initial placement throughout the cluster.